domschl/WinSteamOnMac/README.md

 ### History

+- 2023-10-06: Small fixes for release version of `game-porting-toolkit` 1.0
 - 2023-09-26: macOS Sonoma 14.0 Release tested ok.
 No changes.
 - 2023-09-24: Retest with Sonoma RC, `game-porting-toolkit` Beta 4 (Note: library path on Apple's IMG has changed from `lib` to `redist/lib`.
 - 2023-08-14: Updates for `game-porting-tookit` Beta 3 alias 1.0.3 and Sonoma Beta 5.
 (No significant changes to the update procedure).